AnoukSmet/Dog-Health-Tracker/README.md

 * **Verdict**
 This is a temporary solution as mentioned in the documentation so I will need to revisit this bug in the future.
 For now, the fix resolves the bug and the select dropdown and dropdown from datepicker works as planned.

+### **Require log date field**

+* **Bug**
+I wanted to make the field of log_date required as a log without a date doesn't make a lot of sense.
+The required attribute was not working as planned, allowing the user to add a log without a log date.

+* **Fix**
+As I have disabled manual input by adding the readonly attribute, the required attribute didn't work anymore.
+I have found an way around to still not allow manual input but through javascript instead of the readonly attribute.

+* **Verdict**
+It is now working as planned.
+Manual input is disabled while the input is still required for the user.

 ### **Year range for Datepicker**